Metroid Prime: Audio

 Kenji Yamamoto, assisted by Kouichi Kyuma, composed the music for Prime.
 The soundtrack contains arrangements of tracks from previous games in the series because Yamamoto wanted to satisfy old Metroid fans.
 The initial Tallon Overworld theme is a reinterpretation of Metroids Brinstar theme, the music heard in Magmoor Caverns is a new version of the music from Super Metroids Lower Norfair area, and the music heard during the fight with Meta Ridley is a fast-paced reimagining of the Ridley boss music first featured in Super Metroid, which has reappeared in most Metroid games since.
 Early in development, the English electronic duo Autechre were asked by Retro Studios to compose the soundtrack, but this was halted by Nintendo.
 Tommy Tallarico Studios initially provided sound effects, but Miyamoto deemed them not good enough for an extended presentation at Space World 2001.
 The game supports Dolby Pro Logic II setups and can be played in surround sound.
 A soundtrack album, Metroid Prime & Fusion Original Soundtracks, was published by Scitron on June 18, 2003.

 Release

 Metroid Prime was released for the GameCube in North America on November 18, 2002.
-In 2003, the game arrived in Japan on February 28, and Europe on March 21.
-In 2004, Nintendo released a Metroid Prime GameCube bundle, including a second disc featuring a trailer and a demo for Metroid Prime 2: Echoes, a timeline of Metroid games, and an art gallery.
+In 2003, it was released in Japan on February 28, in Europe on March 21, and in Australia on April 3.
+Along with the Game Boy Advance game Metroid Fusion, released on the same day in North America, Metroid Prime marked the return of Metroid after eight years.
+In 2004, Nintendo released a Metroid Prime GameCube bundle, including a second disc featuring a trailer and a demo for Metroid Prime 2: Echoes, a timeline of Metroid games and an art gallery.

-Metroid Prime was re-released in Japan in 2009 for the Wii as part of the New Play Control! series.
-It has improved controls that use the Wii Remote's pointing functionality, bonus content and the ability to take screenshots of gameplay.
+Metroid Prime was rereleased in Japan in 2009 for the Wii as part of the New Play Control! series.
+It adds support for the Wii Remote's pointing functionality, bonus content and the ability to take screenshots.
 In other countries, this version was released in the Wii compilation Metroid Prime: Trilogy.
 The compilation became available for download from the Wii U's Nintendo eShop in January 2015.